Stew-McD/T-reX_Publication/reviews/external/JRC-review/T-reX_publication_revision.md

 Dear reviewers, editor,

-We would like to thank you for the time and attention that you have contributed to the review of our T-reX manuscript, and we are especially grateful for the extensive and constructive commentary.
+We would like to thank you for the time and attention that you have contributed to the review of our T-reX manuscript.
+We are especially grateful for the extensive and constructive commentary.
 We have addressed each of your comments in the following text, and have made the necessary changes to the manuscript.
 We hope that you find the revised manuscript to be satisfactory.

 ---

-## Reviewer One
+## 1. Reviewer One

 *“I think that this manuscript needs to be ameliorated.”*